aws-samples/serverless-data-analytics/Lab3/README.md

 ## Create an IAM Role

 Create an IAM role that has permission to your Amazon S3 sources, targets, temporary directory, scripts, **AWSGlueServiceRole** and any libraries used by the job.
 You can click [here](https://console.aws.amazon.com/iam/home?region=us-west-2#/roles) to create a new role.
-For additional documentation to create a role [here](docs.aws.amazon.com/cli/latest/reference/iam/create-role.html).
+For additional documentation to create a role click [here](docs.aws.amazon.com/cli/latest/reference/iam/create-role.html).

-1. On the IAM Page, click on **Create Role**.
+1. On the IAM page, click on **Create Role**.
 2. Choose the service as **Glue** and click on **Next: Permissions** on the bottom.
 3. On the Attach permissions policies, search policies for S3 and check the box for **AmazonS3FullAccess**.